RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films

 \subsubsection{Presence/Absence of Spin-Frustrated Terms}

 All magnetic signals discussed previously were obtained with impurities placed on the same surface.
-In contrast, placing impurities on different surfaces yields distinct magnetic signals, which can also distinguish between even-SL ($\lambda=-$) and odd-SL ($\lambda=+$) films.
+In contrast, placing impurities on different surfaces yields distinct magnetic signals, which can also distinguish between AI phase (even-SL) and QAH phase (odd-SL).
 Due to the vanishing of $g_z(\lambda=-)$ and $g(\lambda=-)$ in Eq. (\ref{eq19}) in the absence of CPL, the RKKY interaction $H_{R}^{tb}$ for the even-SL ($\lambda=-$) case, given in Eq. (\ref{eq20}), simplifies to

 where $\mathcal{J}_H$ originates exclusively from $g_0(\lambda=-)$.
 The above equation indicates that the interaction here is purely collinear, consisting solely of a Heisenberg term.